 Store: Muffins will keep on the counter, loosely covered, for up to 3 days.
 For longer storage keep in the refrigerator for up to 6 days, or freeze for up to 2 – 3 months.

 Flour: Use light spelt, unbleached all-purpose or whole wheat pastry flour.
 You can play around with a mix of any of these.
-For GF, use 1-1 gluten free flour blend.
+For GF, use 1-to-1 gluten-free flour blend.

 When measuring the flour, don’t scoop it out of the container with the measuring cup.
 Instead, spoon it into your measuring cup, leveling it off with the back of a knife.